P-p-H-d/mlib/README.md

-otherwise if the compiler is a C++ compiler, it uses the header 'atomic' and imports all definition into the global namespace (this is needed because the C++ standard doesn't support officialy the stdatomic header, resulting in broken compilation when building C code with a C++ compiler).
+otherwise if the compiler is a C++ compiler, it uses the header 'atomic' and imports all definition into the global namespace (this is needed because the C++ standard doesn't support officially the stdatomic header, resulting in broken compilation when building C code with a C++ compiler).
-Otherwise it provides a non-thin emulation of atomics using mutex.
+Otherwise it provides a non-thin emulation of atomic using mutex.